nlenno1/nick-lennon-drummer-ms1/README.md

 # Design

 ## Colour Scheme
-The main colours used throughout the website are a mixture of Black, White, Blue and Peach.
+The main colours used throughout the website are a mixture of Blue primarily with Black, Sivler, White and Peach highlights.

-The chosen colour scheme is to give the website a modern feel that will appeal to the wide demographic.
+The chosen colour scheme is to give the website a modern and friendly feel that will appeal to the wide demographic.

 ## Typography
 Using the fonts fonts [Manrope](https://fonts.google.com/specimen/Manrope "Link to Manrope Google Font") and [Lato](https://fonts.google.com/specimen/Lato "Link to Lato Google Font") is used throughout the website with Sans Serif as the fallback font in case of import failure.

 ## Imagery
 The images used are all appropriate to the website and are vibrant and engaguing.
 Video ave been used to reduce the amount of text required in some sections.
-All imagery provides alternative text to be used in the event that the element cannot be rendered or if the user is using a screen reader
+All imagery has alternative text this is used if the user is using a screen reader or if the image doesn't load.

 [Back to top](#nick-lennon---drummer)
 # Features

 ### Header
-- Company logo - establishes the website identity and doubles as the home button for the phone breakpoint
+- Company logo - establishes the website identity and doubles as the home button for only the phone breakpoint
-- Navbar links with logo (which have the labels appearing on focus from the Desktop breakpoint upwards)
+- Navbar links with icons (which have the labels appearing on focus from the desktop breakpoint)
 ### Footer
 - Footer  doubles as contact information (until contact page is implimented on next release)
-- Sign Up For Newsletter (not currently linked to a mailing server will be implemented on next release)
+- Sign Up For Newsletter (not currently linked to a mailing server but it will be implemented on next release)
-- Site Map (only on Desktop breakpoint)
+- Site Map (only on Desktop breakpoint) to allow easier easier acces to specific information and some exploration
 ### index.html
-- Hero Image - A strong image to welcome the user to the website while
+- Hero Image - A strong image to welcome the user to the website while confirlming where the user has arrived at
 - What I Do - quick navigation to the secondary topics of information
-- Gallary - Give the user a brief visual insite into the clients experience
+- Gallary - Gives the user a brief visual insite into the clients experience
 - Upcoming Performances - Future performance details with links to ticket sales websites
 - Live Performance Video - showcases a previous performance to encourage the user to buy tickets
 ### about-me.html
-- About Me - Profile picture with biography to give indepth information about the clients background in their field
+- About Me - Profile picture with biography to give in depth information about the clients background in their field
-- Career highlights - A vertical timeline to give the user an overview of the important points from the clients experience if they don't want to read the biography
+- Career highlights - A timeline element to give the user an overview of the important points from the clients career if they don't want to read the biography
 - Studio Credits - Cover art of previous recording work.
-Each images will link to spotify to allow you to listen to the music.
-Images have a hover feature to show the name of the song for the Desktop breakpoint.
+Each images will link to spotify to allow the user to listen to the music.
+Images have a hover feature to show the name of the song for the desktop breakpoint.
 Audio samples are also avaliable underneath the album images using Soundcloud.
-- Basic CV Download - A stripped down CV to allow recruiters to retain a copy of it for future reference
+- Basic CV Download - A stripped down CV PDF download to allow recruiters to retain a copy of it for future reference
 ### lessons.html
 - Lesson Video Advert - A short advert for the clients tutoring service.
 The video plays but muted to draw the user in but all the important information is displayed on the screen in text.
 - Lessons Overview - A revision of the main points from the video with clear icons to enable faster understanding